 Calcification is the process in which calcium deposits form on bones and teeth.

-These deposits can form on different tissues in the body, like gum tissues, for example.
+These deposits can form on different tissues in the body, like your gums, for example.

 An excessive amount of calcium escapes when the tooth is growing, resulting in white spots or stains on the enamel.

-Calcium deposits on teeth can build up quickly when we grow older if we don’t practice proper dental hygiene habits.
+Calcium deposits can build up quickly when we grow older if we don’t practice proper dental hygiene, causing our teeth discoloration.

-White spots on the tooth may also appear due to mineral loss.
+White spots on the teeth may also appear due to mineral loss.
 These white stains get referred to as enamel hypoplasia.

-This condition can result from a variety of events.
+This condition can result from various events, like: